railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_analysis.rst

 OpenERP enables you to perform analysis of purchases by period (current year, current month, previous month), by state (quotations, orders), supplier, user, product, category, warehouse and so on.
-This is made possible through a search view accessed through the menu :menuselection:`Purchases --> Reporting --> Purchase Analysis`
+This is made possible through a search view accessed through the menu :menuselection:`Purchases --> Reporting --> Purchase Analysis`.

 .. figure:: images/purchase_report.png
    :scale: 75
    :align: center

-   *Analysis of purchases over the month by product*
+   *Analysis of Purchases over the Month by Product*

 This analysis is carried out on supplier orders and not on invoices or the quantities actually received.
 To get an analysis by product, use the module :mod:`product_margin`.
 The function of this